lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal.md

 &#42; Guest users can browse, access, and search assets in public folders and collections only.

-&#42; Viewer users can view and download the public assets shared with them, and can add these assets to create their own collections.
+&#42; Viewer users can access and download the public assets shared with them, and can add these assets to create their own collections.

 >[!NOTE]
  >